BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 On the next change detection run, we will see the latest emitted value in the view.

-If the component gets destroyed angular manages the subscription over the `async` pipe.
+If the component gets destroyed Angular manages the subscription over the `async` pipe.

 **Avoiding Reactive Programming  ([🎮 demo](https://blog-how-to-avoid-observables-in-angular.stackblitz.io/ex3-im))**
 ```typescript